-Visit the beach at Magazia for a fun family time.
+Visit the beach at Magazia for fun family time.
 The all-day beach bars serve nice snacks and drinks.
 For a dive in deeper waters don’t miss a chance to go to Peukos, where the pine trees reach the shore.
-The nearby tavern offers a fulfilling meal any time of the day.
+The nearby tavern offers a fulfilling meal at any time of the day.

 The island’s main village, Chora, is situated on a hill and the views are amazing!
 If you want a nice cocktail, pay a visit to my name double, Akamatra.

 And for a fun and thrilling experience, make sure you are at the lounge café Kavos at Linaria when the night ship comes from Kimi.
 The music and the fireworks the stuff gives to the clients to welcome the ship home will give you goosebumps.

 - The great food at the tavern Mouries in Kalamitsa (I mean, we all know that Greece is one of the best countries for food in the world but just saying).
 If you have kids they will be thrilled to see and play with the small horses local to Skyros.